serverless-heaven/serverless-webpack/README.md

 `--webpack-use-polling=<time in ms>` option.
 If you omit the value, it defaults to 3000 ms.

+If you don't want the plugin to build when using `serverless-offline`, select the `--no-build` option.

 #### Custom paths

 If you do not use the default path and override it in your Webpack configuration,